skupperproject/vanflow-specification/README.md

 | trace | Verticle-bar separated list of routers through which this flow traveled from source to destination
 | latency | The latency in microseconds from the arrival of the first octet of client traffic to the arrival of the first octet of server traffic.
 For children of CONNECTORS, this is the latency of the server process.
 For children of LISTENERS, this is the latency experienced on the client side, including network-traversal (round-trip) time.
 | octets | The total count of octets of payload that have traversed this flow.
-| octetRate | The current (rolling average) rate of octets traversing the flow in octets/second
+| octetRate | Deprecated.
+The current (rolling average) rate of octets traversing the flow in octets/second
 | octetsOut | The total count of octets outbound from the router for this flow.
 This value should be redundant with the octets count of the counterflow.
 | octetsUnacked | The current number of octets traversing this flow that have not been acknowledged by the destination.
 | windowClosures | The count of times that octetsUnacked reached the windowSize, causing a stall in traffic flow for back-pressure.